The Life Story of Dr. Bernice Catherine Harper

 Dr. Harper addresses the Southern Africa AIDS Care Training Council in Zimbabwe, 1996.

-Faith was also an important part of Harper’s upbringing, and her family was very involved in their church.
+Faith was an important part of Harper’s upbringing, and her family was very involved in their church.
 Harper also learned a lot from watching her mother and father manage such a big family.
-She credits “God, family and church” as the bedrock of her upbringing, and the foundation of her leadership skills.
+She credits “God, family and church” as the bedrock of her upbringing and the foundation of her leadership skills.

 When Harper made the decision to attend college, she was the only one in her family who thought it was possible.
 Her siblings had exhausted all of the family college funds, so Harper took initiative to find another way.
 She received a scholarship to cover tuition at Virginia State College, but not room and board.
 She needed a workstudy position to cover this cost.
 On a visit to campus, she marched into the office of the president and asked to work in his home to help cover this expense.
 He admired her tenacity, but that position was filled.
 He promised to contact her if the other person didn’t work out – which was exactly what happened.
 Harper ended up cooking and cleaning for the president and his wife during all four years of college.
 She attended classes during the day, cooked and cleaned in the evening and still managed to find time to study.

 Harper earned her undergraduate degree from Virginia State College in 1945 with majors in education and psychology.
-She was a proud member of the Alpha Kappa Alpha sorority.
+She was a proud member of the Alpha Kappa Alpha Sorority.
 Virginia State College was the only public institution for Black people in a segregated Virginia and they did not offer many graduate degrees, so Harper went to California to pursue a master’s degree at the University of Southern California’s (USC) Suzanne Dworak-Peck School of Social Work.
 She still faced racism in California, but became one of the first out-of-state students to receive a Master of Social Work (MSW) from USC in 1948.
 Ten years later, she further broke barriers by earning a Master of Science in public health (MScPH) from Harvard University.
 She was among the first Black women to do so.
 Finally, Harper earned an honorary Doctorate of Law from Faith Grant College in Birmingham, AL in 1994.

 Dr. Harper (second from right) with nurses from Island Hospice in Harare, Zimbabwe, 1996.